All Episodes

 They're telling us we don't understand it.

-Read the We've read it, we've had people have read it.
+We've had people have read it.

 It is.

-The Z visa means you are legal after your 24 hour background check.
+The Z visa means you are legal after your 24-hour background check.

 And these people have done everything they were supposed to do.